MoscatelliMarco/medusa-plugin-blogger/README.md

   }
 }
 ```
-The supported find operators are: `ILike, Like, Raw, LessThan, LessThanOrEqual, MoreThan, MoreThanOrEqual`, you can find the meaning of this operators in the [official typeorm documentation](https://orkhan.gitbook.io/typeorm/docs/find-options).
+The supported find operators are: `ILike, Like, Raw, LessThan, LessThanOrEqual, MoreThan, MoreThanOrEqual`, you can find the meaning of these operators in the [official TypeORM documentation](https://orkhan.gitbook.io/typeorm/docs/find-options).
 If no supported find operator is found in the object the value will be searched as it is without throwing any error.

 In the `where` field if you search for `created_at` and `updated_at` key values, the plugin will automatically try to convert the string values into dates using `new Date(string_value)`, if no date is created than the value searched will be a string, even if it will not give any results because the type of `created_at` and `updated_at` is DATE, be mindful when using these two fields as you'll need to provide a correct date to receive an appropriate result.

-See the [Typeorm documentation](https://orkhan.gitbook.io/typeorm/docs/find-options) to understand better what every of this parameters does, keep in mind that the behavior of where is a little bit different from the one in the documentation, there are some things to take into consideration:
+See the [Typeorm documentation](https://orkhan.gitbook.io/typeorm/docs/find-options) to understand better what every of these parameters does, keep in mind that the behavior of where is a little bit different from the one in the documentation, there are some things to take into consideration:
 - The search works using an equal condition, for keys where the value is not `id` or `tags`, for example if you want to search for an element that has the title "I like pizza", the query parameters that you'll need to send in the request is `{ where { title: "I like pizza" } }`
 - IDs can be fetched with these two formats `blog_article_01HZHPGPY4MTR97EVX6FDDEXZE` and `01HZHPGPY4MTR97EVX6FDDEXZE`, both versions are valid
 - When adding a `tags` key to the body, they must be an array and the database will be searched for an element that has at least all the tags inside the `tags` value in the query parameters
 - We do not yet support searches over the body of the article
 - If you want an OR condition in your `where` value you need a list where you need to put all the separate conditions like this `[ {"title" : "Hello World!", "subtitle": "Awesome article"}, {"title" : "Example", "subtitle": "Awesome example"} ]`
 - If you want an AND condition in your `where` value for a specific field, you need to list all the conditions for that key, let's say you want a date range you can do it like this `{ "created_at": [{"find_operator": "LessThan","value": "2024-06-14"},{"find_operator": "MoreThanOrEqual","value": "2024-06-12"}]}`
-- The body is sanitised automaticcaly from SQL injections
+- The body is sanitized automatically from SQL injections

 ## Admin endpoints